Home » Recipes » Dessert » Salted Caramel Cookie Skillet

-This Salted Caramel Cookie Skillet is made with two layers of chocolate chip cookie dough, caramel sauce, pretzels, and caramel candy for an indulgent dessert perfect for feeding a crowd.
-Baked until golden and fluffy, it’s great on its own and even better topped with a scoop of vanilla ice cream!
+This Salted Caramel Cookie Skillet features chocolate chip cookie dough, gooey caramel sauce, salty pretzels, and caramel candies!
+Baked in the oven, it’s crisp around the edges and soft in the center.
+Serve it on its own or topped with chocolate chunks and a scoop of vanilla ice cream!

 Overhead image of a salted caramel cookie skillet topped with caramel and pretzels.